Tammy-Butcher/test1-rev/docs/Configure Media Features/rev-ai/vbrick-model-context-protocol-mcp-server.md

 ## Vbrick MCP Server Tools Usage

-Once you have successfully installed the Vbrick MCP Server to work with Claude or AI app of choice, you are ready to begin using the tools we have developed to work with the MCP.
+Once you have successfully installed the Vbrick MCP Server to work with Claude or your AI app of choice, you are ready to begin using the tools we have developed to work with the MCP.
 They are:

 * Who Am I Tool
 * Video Search Tool
 * Video Details Tool
 * Video Transcript Tool

-Each of these are discussed in detail in the sections below.
+Each of these is discussed in detail in the sections below.

 ### Who Am I Tool